marlens123/pond_segmentation/README.md

 Accurate quantitative analysis of melt ponds is important for improving Arctic climate model predictions.

 This repository develops a segmentation tool that partitions helicopter-borne thermal infrared (TIR) images into sea ice, melt pond and ocean classes.
-Data was aquired during the PSP131 ATWAICE campaign [1].
+The data were aquired during the PSP131 ATWAICE campaign [1].
 The model is a U-net with ResNet34 backbone, pretrained on ImageNet.
-Current focus is to improve generalization performance on different conditions and flights.
-Annotation of additional images is in progress.
+Current work focusses on the integration of visual imagery into the training.

 ### Model Architecture